JacquesBonet/react-admin-lite/README.md

-# crud-user
+# react-admin-lite
-Little react/redux project to show crud behavior
+Little react/redux admin project to show crud behavior and how to manage resources with little line of code

 # installation